relativityboy/bonmot-examples/README.md

 1. Automagic Child-Views.
 Nested data.
 The basics.
 1. Child-Views - Changing Models
 1. Handling nested properties with the same name.
+1. Child-Views from Collections. (ctrl binding v1)
-1. Child-Views from Collections.
-(2 examples)
+1. Child-Views from Collections. (ctrl binding v2)
 1. Creating, Deleting & Reordering Child-Views automatically
 1. Advanced controls - different events (mouse over, etc)*
-1. Bon-mot models*
+1. *with more to come....*

 ##Ask Questions!
 BonMot may be born of much experience, but it's also very new!